catseye/Chrysoberyl/README.markdown

 ### structure ###

-Some documentation in a reference distribution relates to the implementable and some of it relates to the distribution and some of it relates to the implementation(s) within the distribution.
-Split it up so.
-(Note: this is a hard problem.)

-Some implementations can both compile and interpret.
-Some compilers can target multiple target languages.
-Handle both of these.

-Run requirements and build requirements can be optional.

 Date parsing and sorting by it and stuff.

 ### templates ###

-**Compute if an implementation requires building, based on what language it's in (C, yes, Python, no, Java and Erlang, depends on the distribution), and what tools you need ("as a prerequisite") for building or running.**

-*   Add some implementations of languages you might need (perl for Perl, gcc for C, ...)
+Display implementations in lingography.

+Display online implementation in lingography.
+And elsewhere.

+Display sample code in lingography and language node.

+Display date in lingography and other nodes.
+Sort lingography by date.

+Collection: Music by Chris Pressey.

+Collection: Works in Progress by Chris Pressey.

-*   Have some way to generally recommend a particular implementation for this purpose (e.g. generally recommend Perl 5.8.some).
+Have some way to generally recommend a particular implementation for this purpose (e.g. generally recommend Perl 5.8.some).
-*   Have some way to indicate, on the implementation, that it needs building, even if the language is not always compiled (Haskell.)
+(If there is only one implementation, just pick it.
+Or an implementation can specify.)

+Don't say "requires Java for yoob".

-*   Related: even when the language is usually compiled, there might be a compiler in some dists but not in others (JRE and JDK.)
+Even when the language is usually compiled, there might be a compiler in some dists but not in others (JRE and JDK.)
+"An implementation of Java that can build" = JDK.

-*   Related: account for the fact that some implementations can be compiled or interpreted under two language (ANSI C and C99; or in a more involved way, polyglots.)
+Account for the fact that some implementations can be compiled or interpreted under two language (ANSI C and C99; or in a more involved way, polyglots.)  `host-languages`?

-*   When it does not need building (dist has executables), still, tell how you would build it if you want to.
+When it does not need building (dist has executables), still, tell how you would build it if you want to.

-Call out works in progress and ideas in some obvious way.
+Call out works in progress and ideas in some more obvious way.

-Call out nodes about things that were not done by Cat's Eye Technologies in some obvious way.
+When listing things, list ones by Cat's Eye Technologies first, and put a heading or something.

+Use HTML5 (header, content, footer) instead of divs.

 Terminology on music pages:
 -   "implementation" -> "rendition"